last update 11 July 2010

 d 5 July 1938 (73) Harrow-on-the-Hill, London.

-Isabella's dad was James Cooper Stewart, sometime Mayor of Melbourne and a leading Australian lawyer
+Isabella's dad was James Cooper Stewart, son of a Scottish house painter, sometime Mayor of Melbourne and a top Australian lawyer

 James C Stewart and family - 1886, Melbourne